-At my company, Anywhere Consulting, we have a simple walkthrough process during which we help you to evaluate your business and assess whether implementing distributed business models can bring value.
-It is certainly not for everyone.
+I have a simple walkthrough process during which I help you to evaluate your business and assess whether implementing distributed business models can bring value.
+It is indeed not for everyone.
 There are three possible outcomes of the evaluation.

 You can go full remote.
-Only a handful of companies are able to do that.
+Only a handful of companies can do that.
 In this category, even the managers of the business are fully distributed around the globe, along with their team.
-Tech startup companies are a good example of this but I’ve seen classic advertising agencies and digital development companies to ditch the office and create a fully distributed team.
+Tech startup companies are an excellent example of this, but I’ve seen traditional advertising agencies and digital development companies to ditch the office and create a fully distributed team.
 At this level, everything depends on the managers of the business.
 If you make a full commitment to your decision, this will work.
 If you hesitate and don’t feel confident about the distributed model, this setup will be doomed.

 Setting your goals and expectations

 Let’s say you are a digital advertising agency, based in Wichita, Kansas.
 You have a couple of clients, you enjoy your work and business is stable, but you want to grow.
-If you want to grow around the region or just open up a shop in the nearest bigger city, a distributed business can help you by first hiring people there online but managing them from your hometown.
+If you're going to expand around the region or open up a shop in the nearest bigger city, a distributed business can help you by first hiring people there online but managing them from your hometown.
 You can open a new office as soon as your team is profitable enough.
 This way, you can reduce risk and keep cash flow intact when moving to another city or region.
-Now if you have bigger plans and you are convinced that your services are cutting edge and you can stand out from the global market competition, you can go almost fully distributed.
+If you have bigger plans, and you are convinced that your services are cutting edge, and you can stand out from the global market competition, then you can go almost entirely distributed.
 You can build up a global team online and market your services around the globe, but still, keep a core team in Wichita.
-In the first option, you are slightly distributed, on the second option, you are almost fully distributed.
-Each option needs totally different approaches and a totally different focus from the managers.
-This is why goals matter.
+In the first option, you are slightly distributed, on the second option, you are almost entirely distributed.
+Each option needs different approaches and a different focus from the managers.
+It is why goals matter.

 Evaluating your current setup